ClonyPDF home

 Visa Authority Overview

 Consulate visas — tourist, business, student, and work — are issued through South Korea's Ministry of Foreign Affairs (MOFA), typically processed at a Korean embassy or consulate in your home country, sometimes via an authorized visa application center.
 K-ETA sits slightly outside this — it's an electronic travel authorization, similar in spirit to the US ESTA, run through the K-ETA portal rather than a consulate, and is aimed at nationals from countries that already have visa-free or visa-waiver access.
-If you're unsure which track applies to you, check your eligibility on the K-ETA site or with your nearest Korean consulate before assuming either path is the right one.
+If you're unsure which track applies to you, check your eligibility on the K-ETA site or the Korea Visa Portal before assuming either path is the right one.

 Visa Application Process Overview